starchturrets/windows-shenanigans/guide.md

 # Bing Start Menu / Cortana / Copilot

-By default, the start menu search searches the web, which could leak your local file queries to Microsoft.
+By default, the start menu search searches the web, which leaks your local file queries to Microsoft.
 According to documentation, the following is needed to disable Cortana and Search on 22H2:

 Find the Cortana Group Policy objects under **Computer Configuration > Administrative Templates > Windows Components > Search.**